 Rhianna moved to China at the end of September 2018 to experience a new culture and be part of a founding team at a new bilingual kindergarten.
 She worked at the school as a pre-kindergarten homeroom teacher.
 During three weeks of her summer break of 2019, Rhianna travelled to Yunnan and stayed in Pugaola village, Yuanyang teaching English to local children and to experience first-hand the traditional life of the Hani people.

 Rhianna is a very active person and in her spare time enjoys traveling, being a volunteer leader in a Beijing fitness community group and participating in sports events, such as the Beijing Spartan race.
-She also enjoys the journey of taking dancing lessons and most recently visiting Chengdu to take part in a Salsa dance festival.
+She finds the journey of taking dancing lessons a fun and rewarding aspect of living in China.

 As a former IB student, Angela Renn graduated with an IB diploma from Beijing World Youth Academy.